-Providing additional viewpoints on all phases of the thesis project - conception, creation, and completion

-- Contributing input on the project itself and the evaluation of the project - Participating in the oral defense
+- Providing additional viewpoints on all phases of the HITM project conception, creation, and completion - Contributing input on the project itself and the evaluation of the project - Participating in the oral defense

-The Thesis Director as Mentor, the Student as Mentee
+The Faculty Director as Mentor, the Student as Mentee

-The Honors in the Major thesis project represents a critical part of the student's transformation from knowledge consumer to knowledge producer.
-As such, the thesis director must recognize that an HITM student has unique needs distinct from those of other undergraduate students and of graduate students.
+The Honors in the Major project represents a critical part of the student's transformation from knowledge consumer to knowledge producer.
+As such, the faculty director must recognize that an HITM student has unique needs distinct from those of other undergraduate students and of graduate students.
 In other words, the HITM student is more advanced than many of their undergraduate peers, but they may not necessarily have the specialized training, knowledge, or skills that faculty can expect of a graduate student.
 Moreover, HITM students may struggle with the highly creative conceptual work of constructing a sound and original project design.

-The thesis director will need to take an active and enthusiastic role in fostering the student's growth.
-This will include recurring meetings with the student to determine what feedback, guidance, training, and resources may be necessary at each stage of the thesis project.
-The HITM Outcomes Rubrics are available at the end of this handbook.
-They are optional tools and can be used in meetings to discuss with a student their understanding of where they are at and where they should be (see Appendices A - C).
-In other words, the thesis director can use the appropriate rubrics as a mentoring tool to discuss the student's work and performance.
+The faculty director will need to take an active and enthusiastic role in fostering the student's growth.
+This will include recurring meetings with the student to determine what feedback, guidance, training, and resources may be necessary at each stage of the HITM project.
+The HITM Rubrics are available at the end of this handbook.
+They are optional tools and can be used in meetings to discuss with a student their understanding of where they are at and where they should be (see Appendices A-C).
+In other words, the faculty director can use the appropriate rubrics as a mentoring tool to discuss the student's work and performance.
 The use of the rubrics is not required.

 The HITM student, in turn, should plan on coming to those meetings with a summary of what they are currently working on, with a description of what aspects of their project they believe are going well versus aspects they are struggling with, questions, and plans for continued work until the next face-to-face meeting.
-The student should self-reflect in preparation for these meetings and not be afraid to state their needs, in an effort to explore with the thesis director what steps could be taken and what resources utilized to meet those needs.
+The student should self-reflect in preparation for these meetings and not be afraid to state their needs, in an effort to explore with the faculty director what steps could be taken and what resources utilized to meet those needs.

 Ultimately, regular active communication about the process and labor of knowledge production is integral to the enthusiastic and effective mentoring of the HITM student.
-The purpose of recurring meetings is not to hand hold or spoon feed the HITM student, but rather to provide active opportunities to check in on the status of their work and their growth as an up-and-coming researcher and professional in the field.
+The purpose of recurring meetings is to provide active opportunities for students to get feedback from their director on aspects of the HITM work that are essential for completing a high-quality project in a timely manner that conforms to norms in the field and that support the student's growth as an up-and-coming researcher and professional in the field.